Lupita Tovar: Early life

 Tovar was born in Matías Romero, Oaxaca, Mexico, the daughter of Egidio Tovar, who was from Tehuacán, Puebla, Mexico, and Mary Tovar (née Sullivan), who was Irish-Mexican, from Matías Romero, Oaxaca, Mexico.
-Tovar was the oldest of nine children, though many of her siblings did not survive early childhood.
+Tovar was the oldest of nine children, and many of her siblings did not survive early childhood.
 Tovar grew up during the time of the Mexican Revolution and her family was very poor.
-She was raised in a very religious Catholic environment, and went to a school where she was taught by nuns.
+She was raised in a very religious Catholic environment, and went to a Catholic school where she was taught by nuns.

-In 1918, Tovar's family moved north to Mexico City where her father worked for the National Railroad of Mexico in an administrative position.
+In 1918, Tovar's family moved north to Mexico City, where her father worked for the National Railroad of Mexico in an administrative position.

 Career

 Early career

-Tovar was discovered by documentary filmmaker Robert Flaherty in Mexico City.
-Tovar had performed in a dance class and was invited, along with other girls, to do a screen test as part of a competition.
+Tovar was discovered in Mexico City by documentary filmmaker Robert Flaherty.
+She had performed in a dance class and was invited, along with other girls, to do a screen test as part of a competition.
 Tovar won first place.

 The prize was a 6-month probation period, followed by a 7-year contract at $150/week, to Fox Studios.
-The studio had realized they could make money by simultaneously shooting Spanish-language movies of English language studio productions, so had been casting for Spanish stars.
-She moved to Hollywood in November 1928 with her maternal grandmother, Lucy Sullivan.
+The studio had realized they could make money by simultaneously shooting Spanish-language movies of English-language studio productions, so had been casting for Spanish-speaking stars.
+At the age of 18, Tovar moved to Hollywood in November 1928 with her maternal grandmother, Lucy Sullivan.

-Tovar, under contract, was required to study intensively to enhance her skills for films.
+Under contract, Tovar was required to study intensively to enhance her skills for films.
 Her weekly schedule included guitar, two hours four days; Spanish dances, one hour three days; dramatics, one-half hour two days; and English, one hour every day.
 Her accent was considered an asset in talking motion pictures.
-Her English improved significantly in just seven months from the time she arrived in Hollywood in January 1929, when she could not say "good morning" in English.
-To improve her English, she attended talkies; she also learned new words and how to say them by reading voraciously.
+Her English improved significantly in seven months from the time she arrived in Hollywood in January 1929.
+At that time, she could not say "good morning" in English.
+She also attended talkies to improve her English; she also read voraciously to learn new words.
 In 1929, Tovar appeared in the films The Veiled Woman with Bela Lugosi (now thought to be a lost film) and The Cock-Eyed World.

 In 1930, she was mentioned for leads in two talkies starring Douglas Fairbanks Sr. and Richard Barthelmess.
 Fairbanks put off the filming of what became The Exile.
 After his death, the film was made in 1947 by his son, Douglas, Jr., directed by Max Ophüls.